-iTG confirms another round of job cuts; voluntary separation package accepted by at least 100 sales employees
+ITG confirms another round of job cuts; voluntary separation package accepted by at least 100 sales employees

-ITG Brands LLC confirmed Tuesday it has offered a voluntary separation program to sales employees outside Greensboro with more than 100 accepting.
+ITG Brands confirmed Tuesday it has offered a voluntary separation program to sales employees outside Greensboro, with more than 100 accepting.

 Most tobacco manufacturers have a significant percentage of their workforce servicing retail and wholesale customers across the United States.